AlexxNB/svelte-docs/docs_src/src/pages/getting-started.md

 Point your browser on [http://localhost:5000](http://localhost:5000) to see your docs in action.

-Now you can edit files in `src/docs` directory and page in a browser will be reloaded on each save.
+Now you can edit files in `src/pages` directory and browser will be reloaded on each save.

 ### Build the documentation site